 - What are the reasons behind Crowdstrike creating the false myth about the Ukrainian artillery app/DNC hacks?

 - Why are reporters like WaPo’s Ellen Nakashima complicit in propagating false information and fail to correct their reporting even after they know that what the DNC and Crowdstrike told them was false?

-- Is Guccifer 2.0 even a real hacker, or is he just the alter ego or a collaborator working with/for Lorenzo Franceschi-Bicchierai, Podesta, the DNC, or the HRC campaign?
+- Is Guccifer 2.0 even a real hacker, or is he just the alter ego or a collaborator working with/for Lorenzo Franceschi-Bicchierai, Podesta, the DNC, or the HFA campaign?

 - How did Guccifer 2.0 circumvent all of the security and system logs during several weeks of repeated visits to the DNC network while downloading close to 2 GB of data?

 - Why is this entire operation riddled with so many amateurish mistakes?

 - Why haven’t the FISA judges handling the Russian collusion applications (and the Stone and Flynn judges) ask to see hard evidence from the IC/DOJ/FBI regarding the Crowdstrike claims?